Solresol: Further developments

 Because the plural and feminine forms of words in Solresol are indicated by stress or length of sounds, ses uses pau (some) or fai (many) to indicate the plural, and mu (well) to indicate the feminine when necessary.

 Encoding

-An ISO 639-3 language code had been requested on 28 July 2017, but was rejected on 1 February 2018.
+A request for an ISO 639-3 language code, tentatively suggested to be sud, was made to SIL Global on August 28, 2017, but was rejected on January 23, 2018.

 Solresol has been assigned the codes qso and art-x-solresol in the ConLang Code Registry.

 The seven basic symbols have been proposed to be registered in the ConScript Unicode Registry.